Helsinki Metro: Other

 A second Metro line from Laajasalo via Kamppi to Pasila north of the city centre, and possibly onwards to Helsinki-Vantaa Airport, is also in the planning stages.
 This is being taken into consideration in city plans and has been discussed by the city assembly, but does not look likely to be seriously planned before the mid-2030s at the earliest.
 To prepare for this eventuality, a platform level for a crossing line was already excavated during the original construction of the Kamppi station.

 The Ring Rail Line, which connects the airport to the rail network, began service in 2015.
 The current plans commissioned by the city recommend the extension of the tram network, instead of the metro, to Laajasalo.
 Thus construction of a second metro line along the Laajasalo–Kamppi–Airport route appears unlikely.

-On 17 May 2006 the Helsinki city council decided that the current, manually driven metro trains would be replaced by automatic ones, operated without drivers.
-This project was cancelled in 2015 but the western extension was planned with this driverless operation in mind and the stations were built shorter than the existing ones which meant that the maximum train length for the whole system had to be reduced in 2017 when the western extension opened.

-The system is planned to be automated eventually as the old M100 trains are approaching the end of their effective service lifespan.

 There is a plan to extend the Vuosaari section of the line to the new Vuosaari harbour (see section The depot above).

 A new station is being planned in Roihupelto, between Siilitie and Itäkeskus, to serve a possible future suburb.